Mariannebp/Holidaze/README.md

 # Project Exam 2 - Holidaze

+[Screenshot of live site when it's been marked]

 - Type: Project Exam 2
 - When: spring 2023
 - Where: Front End Development course, Noroff School of technology and digital media.